OPITeR: A program for tensor reduction of multi-loop Feynman Integrals: Introduction

-In calculations of UV counterterms with the $R^*$-method \cite{Chetyrkin:1982nn,Chetyrkin:1984xa,Smirnov:1986me,Chetyrkin:2017ppe} as implemented with the approach in ref.~\cite{Herzog:2017bjx}, high-rank ($\sim 14$) tensor integrals were encountered in various 5-loop calculations \cite{Herzog:2017dtz,Herzog:2017ohr,Herzog:2018kwj}.
-To achieve this reduction, a methodology for building projectors based on symmetry properties was proposed in \cite{Herzog:2017ohr,Ruijl:2018poj}.
-In the following we refer to this approach as the \emph{orbit partition approach}.
-A closed-form solution for the extension of these projectors to external momenta, via the van Neerven-Vermaseren basis \cite{vanNeerven:1983vr,Binoth:2002xg,Ellis:2011cr}, was presented in ref.\ \cite{Anastasiou:2023koq} in terms of Wick contractions.
-Further refinements of the methodology, compact expressions for projectors with up to 32 Lorentz indices, and the extension to spin indices were presented in ref.\ \cite{Goode:2024mci}.
-The purpose of this work is to implement these developments in the \FORM{} \cite{Ruijl:2017dtg,Tentyukov:2007mu,Vermaseren:2000nd} program \OPITER{} (Orbit-Partition-Improved TEnsor Reduction).
+To achieve this tensor reduction, an efficient method for building projectors for products of metric tensors which makes use of the symmetry properties was proposed in \cite{Herzog:2017ohr,Ruijl:2018poj}.
+These projectors were extended to the case of transverse metric tensors and, in combination with the van Neerven-Vermaseren basis \cite{vanNeerven:1983vr,Binoth:2002xg,Ellis:2011cr}, a closed-form solution for a general projector performing the reduction of arbitrary tensor integrals, depending also on arbitrary external momenta, was presented by Anastasiou et al.\ in ref.\ \cite{Anastasiou:2023koq} organised in terms of Wick contractions.
+Further developments on the vacuum projectors, its organisation in terms of an \emph{orbit partition formula}, compact expressions for vacuum projectors with up to 32 Lorentz indices, the extension of the approach to spin indices, and an alternative formulation (the tensor basis is identical to the one first proposed in ref.\ \cite{Anastasiou:2023koq} but is implemented via a transverse decomposition of the integrand) for the case with external momenta were presented in ref.\ \cite{Goode:2024mci}.
+The purpose of this work is to implement the developments of ref.\ \cite{Goode:2024mci} in the \FORM{} \cite{Ruijl:2017dtg,Tentyukov:2007mu,Vermaseren:2000nd} program \OPITER{} (Orbit-Partition-Improved TEnsor Reduction).

 The \OPITER{} program is flexible and capable of handling tensors with up to rank $20$.
 By factorizing out the $\gamma$-matrices \OPITER{} can also handle spinor indices, and up to 8 independent external momenta.
 Beyond its application to multi-loop $R^*$ calculations the orbit partition approach should be particularly useful when taking asymptotic expansions in momentum space on a diagram-by-diagram basis \cite{Smirnov:1990rz,Smn94,BnkSmn97,SmnRkmt99, Gardi:2022khw,Ma:2023hrt,Herzog:2023sgb}. \OPITER{} is available at the following repository: \href{https://bitbucket.org/jaegoode/opiter}{bitbucket.org/jaegoode/opiter}.